-A simplified block diagram of the USI is shown on Figure 16-1.
-For the actual placement of I/O pins, refer to "Pinout ATtiny25/45/85" on page 2.
-CPU accessible I/O Registers, including I/O
+A simplified block diagram of the USI is shown in Figure 15-1 For actual placement of I/O pins refer to "Pinout ATtiny25/45/85" on page 2.
+Device-specific I/O Register and bit locations are listed in the "Register Descriptions" on page 118.

-Figure 16-1.
+Figure 15-1.
 Universal Serial Interface, Block Diagram

-The 8-bit Shift Register is directly accessible via the data bus and contains the incoming and outgoing data.
-The register has no buffering so the data must be read as quickly as possible to ensure that no data is lost.
-The most significant bit is connected to one of two output pins depending of the wire mode configuration.
-A transparent latch is inserted between the Serial Register Output and output pin, which delays the change of data output to the opposite clock edge of the data input sampling.
+The 8-bit USI Data Register (USIDR) contains the incoming and outgoing data.
+It is directly accessible via the data bus but a copy of the contents is also placed in the USI Buffer Register (USIBR) where it can be retrieved later.
+If reading the USI Data Register directly, the register must be read as quickly as possible to ensure that no data is lost.

+The most significant bit of the USI Data Register is connected to one of two output pins (depending on the mode configuration, see "USICR - USI Control Register" on page 120).
+There is a transparent latch between the output of the USI Data Register and the output pin, which delays the change of data output to the opposite clock edge of the data input sampling.
 The serial input is always sampled from the Data Input (DI) pin independent of the configuration.

-The 4-bit counter can be both read and written via the data bus, and can generate an overflow interrupt.
-Both the Serial Register and the counter are clocked simultaneously by the same clock source.
+The 4-bit counter can be both read and written via the data bus, and it can generate an overflow interrupt.
+Both the USI Data Register and the counter are clocked simultaneously by the same clock source.
 This allows the counter to count the number of bits received or transmitted and generate an interrupt when the transfer is complete.
 Note that when an external clock source is selected the counter counts both clock edges.
-In this case the counter counts the number of edges, and not the number of bits.
+This means the counter registers the number of clock edges and not the number of data bits.
 The clock can be selected from three different sources: The USCK pin, Timer/Counter0 Compare Match or from software.

-The Two-wire clock control unit can generate an interrupt when a start condition is detected on the Two-wire bus.
-It can also generate wait states by holding the clock pin low after a start condition is detected, or after the counter overflows.
+The two-wire clock control unit can be configured to generate an interrupt when a start condition has been detected on the two-wire bus.
+It can also be set to generate wait states by holding the clock pin low after a start condition is detected, or after the counter overflows.

-16.2 Functional Descriptions
+15.3 Functional Descriptions

-16.2.1 Three-wire Mode
+15.3.1 Three-wire Mode

-The USI Three-wire mode is compliant to the Serial Peripheral Interface (SPI) mode 0 and 1, but does not have the slave select (SS) pin functionality.
-However, this feature can be implemented in software if necessary.
-Pin names used by this mode are: DI, DO, and USCK.
+The USI three-wire mode is compliant to the Serial Peripheral Interface (SPI) mode 0 and 1, but does not have the slave select (SS) pin functionality.
+However, this feature can be implemented in software, if required.
+Pin names used in this mode are DI, DO, and USCK.

-Figure 16-2.
+Figure 15-2.
 Three-wire Mode Operation, Simplified Diagram

-Figure 16-2 shows two USI units operating in Three-wire mode, one as Master and one as Slave.
-The two Shift Registers are interconnected in such way that after eight USCK clocks, the data in each register are interchanged.
+Figure 15-2 shows two USI units operating in three-wire mode, one as Master and one as Slave.
+The two USI Data Registers are interconnected in such way that after eight USCK clocks, the data in each register has been interchanged.
 The same clock also increments the USI's 4-bit counter.
 The Counter Overflow (interrupt) Flag, or USIOIF, can therefore be used to determine when a transfer is completed.
-The clock is generated by the Master device software by toggling the USCK pin via the PORT Register or by writing a one to the USITC bit in USICR.
+The clock is generated by the Master device software by toggling the USCK pin via the PORTB register or by writing a one to bit USITC bit in USICR.